edgio-docs/edgio-docs/guides/production.md

    dig caa +short mywebsite.xyz
    ```

-   Example of a CAA query showing that only *certain* Certificate Authorities are allowed to generate certificates on that domain:
+   Example of a CAA query showing that only **certain** Certificate Authorities are allowed to generate certificates for that domain:

    ```
    0 issue "amazon.com"